 This resource is part of the Museum Snapshot collection - a collection of smaller resources perfect for starters, plenaries or spare moments to explore something fascinating.

-The writing on the coffin tell us a lot about Nesyamun’s life.
+The writing on the coffin and the objects buried with him tell us a lot about Nesyamun’s life.
 We know that he died in the reign of Ramesses XI, who ruled Egypt 1113-1085 BC.
-We also know that Nesyamun was a priest in the Karnak area at Thebes, which is in modern day Luxor.
-Finally, we can tell which temple he was in charge of; the temple of Amun, the state god of Egypt.
-The clue is in his name: 'Nesyamun' means the one belonging to Amun'.
+We also know that Nesyamun was a priest in the Karnak temple complex at Thebes, which is in modern day Luxor.
+Finally, we can tell the main god who he served – Amun, the state god of Egypt The clue is in his name: 'Nesyamun' means the one belonging to Amun'.

 Nesyamun has been examined by scientists a number of times.
 Study into the diseases he suffered from help us to build up a picture of how he lived, and even how he died.